jinghua000/file-tree-maker/README.md

 ### entry - `string`

-Path of the file or the directory, fullpath recommended.
+Path of the file or the directory, absolute path is recommended.

 > e.g. - `absolute/path/my/dir`

 ### exclude - `Array<RegExp>`

-The **fullpath** matched one of the supplied regular expressions will be skipped.
+The **fullpath** of the object matched one of the supplied regular expressions will be skipped.

+And do no effect to `entry` option.

 > e.g. - `[/node_modules/, /\.ingore/]`